spokestack/spokestack-python/README.md

 ### Wakeword Detection

-Also known as keyword spotting (kws), wakeword is the way to get your applications attention with voice.
+Also known as keyword spotting (kws), wakeword is the way to get your application's attention with voice.
 This is normally through a specific keyword or phrase.
 The default wakeword for this library is "Spokestack".
 Wakeword can be added like this:

 ```python
 from spokestack.wakeword.tflite import WakewordDetector